relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/08 - Cisco Enterprise Networking Management Platforms and APIs/main.md

 &nbsp;

-SDM separates the functionality of the control plane and data plane in different devices, and several benefits result.
+SDN separates the functionality of the control plane and data plane in different devices, and several benefits result.
 First, the cost of the resulting network should be lower as not all network devices have to implement expensive software and hardware features to accommodate both a control plane and data plane.
 The expensive intelligence from the control plane is constrained to a few devices that become the brains of the network, and the data plane is built with cheaper devices that implement only fast forwarding.
 Second, the convergence of this new network, which is the amount of time it takes for all devices to agree on a consistent view of the network, should be much lower than in the case of the non-SDN architectures of the past.
 In networks of similar sizes, the ones built with network devices that implement both the control plane and the data plane in their architecture take much longer to exchange all thet information needed to forward data traffic than do the networks that implement separate control and data plane functionality in their architecture.
 Depending on the size of a network, this could mean waiting for thousands of devices to exchange information through their control plane protocols and settle on a certain view of the network or wait for tens of SDN controllers to accomplish the same task; the convergence time improvements are massive.

 &nbsp;